JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.4/Notes.md

 Memory addressing is used to get data from the CPU or RAM.
 Used explicitly in low level languages.
 They descripe how the operand is used.

 ### Immediate
-Nothing is fetched in immediate addressing.
-Fastest method of adressing, The data is given directly in the instruction.
-Useful for constants
+Nothing is fetched in immediate addressing, data is given directly in the instruction.

+- Fastest method of adressing
+- Useful for constants

 ### Direct
-Uses locations in memory for the oppcode.
-Needs to know where the memory is stored, if the data is moved around in memory it cant be used.
-Also a fast method.
+Uses the locations in memory for the operand.
+Needs to know where the data is stored.
+LMC uses direct adressing

+- Also a fast method of adressing
+- Can't be used if data is being moved around in memory

 ### Indirect
-Uses an intermediate vector table
+Uses an intermediate vector table.
+Address points to a location which holds the actual address.

+- Used for accessing code in external libraries

 ### Indexed
 Index determined by a base address with an ofset added to it.

-Usefuly for locating data from arrays
+- Locating data from arrays or chunks of data in memory
+- Fast and very useful
+- Only base address need to be changed and indexes stay the same when the program is re-located